saurabhharak/Logistic-Regression-/README.md

 # Logistic-Regression-
-I developed a logistic regression model in Python that takes various inputs such as age, gender, passenger class, and other factors to determine the likelihood of survival.
-To understand the columns are significant, I used various graphs to demonstrate data.
-I choose the column and train the model based on its success or value.
-The model's accuracy is 77 percent.
+In Python, I created a logistic regression model that considers age, gender, passenger status, and other variables to decide the probability of survival.
+To help people understand why the columns are relevant, I used different graphs to illustrate results.
+I choose the column and train the model on its performance or value.
+The accuracy of the model is 77%.